krathalan/wtwitch/README.md

 ![Screenshot](Images/Screenshot-Help.png)

 #### wtwitch [STREAMER]
 Watch the specified streamer.
 Do not inclue `https://www.twitch.tv/`, wtwitch adds this automatically.
-Wtwitch creates the streamlink process as a background process, so you don't have to open a new terminal tab to keep using Bash.

 Wtwitch will make sure the specified streamer is actually live before starting Streamlink.